jovami/isep-lapr4/docs/us_1003/README.md

 The **DTO** pattern will be applied in order to decrease the coupling between the UI and the domain classes.

-Both UIs will require the manager to select a course from the existing ones, so a **service** to **List Courses** will be created.
+Both UIs will require the manager to select a course from the existing ones, only courses that are available to be open to enrollments will be displayed when using **OpenEnrollmentUI**,will display courses that can actually be enrollable.

-In order to facilitate the user experience, **OpenEnrollmentUI** will display courses that can actually be enrollable (c.f.
-Business rules).
+In the second case when using **CloseEnrollmentUI**, only courses that are in the state **Enroll** will be shown to the **Manager** soo he can close the enrollments and after that the course will be in the state **INPROGRESS**.(c.f.
+Business rules)

 To avoid code duplication, the **strategy pattern** will be applied in the **CourseRepository**, by creating a `ofStates(states)` that will provide a list of courses whose `state` matches any